Project Title

 A Systematic Review of Social and Ethical Issues Associated with the European Health Data Space: This review synthesized social and ethical issues associated with the development and implementation of the European Health Data Space.
 It’s intended as a guide for researchers and policymakers involved in the EHDS and other health data spaces or platforms internationally.

-Selective Visibility in Datafied States – Examining Presence and Absence in the European Health Data Space: The European Health Data Space is the first such ‘data space’ to take shape as part of the European Commission’s broader strategy for data.
+Selective Visibility in Datafied States: Examining Presence and Absence in the European Health Data Space: The European Health Data Space is the first such ‘data space’ to take shape as part of the European Commission’s broader strategy for data.
 In spite of growing academic literature on the Regulation, broader awareness, discussion, and debate about the EHDS, has been scarce.
-This paper will engage with the politics of absence in intensified data sourcing, asking how absence/presence is made in different places and different spaces, and what its consequences are for different publics.
+This paper will engage with the politics of absence in intensified data sourcing, asking how absences/presences are made in different places and different spaces, and what its consequences are for different publics.

 Status: In development

 The Global Politics of Intensified Data Sourcing: Digital data play an increasingly important role in global politics.
-Health data in particular are of increasing interest to policymakers who aim to leverage them to promote sovereignty, security, or economic growth.
-This paper will examine the global politics of digital health data from a comparative lens, focusing on the EU and Canada.
+Health data in particular are of increasing interest to policymakers and corporate actors who aim to leverage them to promote sovereignty, security, economic growth, or competitive and strategic advantages.
+This paper will examine the global politics of digital health data from a comparative angle, focusing on the EU (and its member states) and Canada (including its provinces).

 Status: In development